spine-generic/spine-generic/docs/analysis_pipeline.rst

 ----------------

 Generate figures based on the output csv files using ``sg_generate_figures.py`` script.
 Run this script in ``/results`` folder (folder containing csv files) or specify this folder using ``-path-results`` flag.
+The flag ``-config`` is mandatory and an yml file containing the subjects/sites that want to be excluded have to be provided.
 Figures will be created in the folder `results/`:

 .. code-block:: bash

-  sg_generate_figures -path-results ~/spineGeneric_results/results
+  sg_generate_figures -config PATH_TO_EXCLUDE.yml -path-results -path-results ~/spineGeneric_results/results